tissla/opforjellyfin/README.md

 I hope to continually update [metadata here!](https://github.com/tissla/one-pace-jellyfin)

 The 'sync' command allows the user to stay up to date with new additions to the metadata-repo.

+### Steps to make sure Jellyfin doesn't mess with the metadata:

+1. Create a library with no metadata-fetchers active just for One Pace.
+Disable all of them!

+1. Make sure the show is **unlocked** for changes.

+1. Run ```./opfor sync``` again if Jellyfin messed up your .nfo files before this.

+1. Rescan library with **unlocked** metadata and *no fetchers active*.

 ## 🤝 Contributions